 How it tastes: smooth, clean, crisp

-Bean type: Ground, whole bean, pods and sachets
+Bean type: Ground, whole bean, pods, instant coffee and single serve bags

 Lifeboost makes low-acid, sustainable, toxin-free coffee that’s mountain shade grown in one of Nicaragua’s National Protected Areas.
-For the price point, I sadly found their coffee somewhat paled in comparison to other brands to be honest.
+Their light roast is so easy on the stomach and smooth.
 The medium roast tasted nutty and robust enough but maybe just a touch sour and lacked the complexity and uniqueness that other coffees that cost $28 had.
 People seem to really love this brand, especially those with sensitive stomachs, so I may be in the minority here!
 I can confirm that it tastes low acid and smooth though.
 I also preferred Lifeboats to Allegro Coffee.
+I always update this post with new coffee I’m trying and right now I’m loving their Fermented Wine Infused Coffee.
+Super unique twist to my regular cup!
+Lifeboost has THE largest variety of flavored coffee options I’ve seen.

 How it tastes: low acid and smooth